-A great deal of time is spent curating the final schedule.
 We program in thematic BLOCKS, grouping films together to create a specific cinematic experience.
-Each BLOCK has a theme, a host, a Facebook Event Page and will receive targeted marketing to make sure the films are accessible to an interested audience.
+Each BLOCK has a theme, a host, a Q&A and receives targeted marketing to make sure the films are accessible to an interested audience.

 CHOOSE A SUBMISSION PLATFORM:

-A piece of work that delivers a clear picture of the topic, not propaganda.
+A documentary film is a piece of work that delivers a clear picture of the topic, not propaganda.
 Shine the light on something, nudge the rock aside, let's take a look.
-Short Documentaries are 30 minutes or less and Feature Docs are 50 minutes or longer.

-Narrative features and shorts should be quite simply: a sequence of fictional events.
+Narrative films should be quite simply: a sequence of fictional events.
 Tell us a good story and do it with everything you've got.
 Bring on your craft, use your imagination, show us something, we want you to send us work that you are proud of.

 FAMILY FILM (Shorts: under 30 minutes, Features: between 50 and 120 minutes)